mostafa-galal25/Face-and-Eye-Detection/README.md

 To Exit: Press the 'x' key on your keyboard.

-🖼️ Example Output
+# Example Output🖼️.

 (This is where you should ideally include a screenshot or GIF of the program running.)

-🤝 Contributing
+# Contributing🤝.

 Contributions are welcome!
 If you have suggestions for improving accuracy, performance, or adding new features (like different Haar Cascade models), please feel free to:

 Fork the repository.
 Create a new feature branch (git checkout -b feature/AmazingFeature).
 Commit your changes (git commit -m 'Add some AmazingFeature').
 Push to the branch (git push origin feature/AmazingFeature).
 Open a Pull Request.

-📄 License
+# License📄.

 Distributed under the MIT License.
 See LICENSE for more information.